-- Never wear your lenses beyond the amount of time recommended by your Eye Care Professional. - Always throw away worn lenses as prescribed by your Eye Care Professional.
+- Never wear your lenses beyond the amount of time recommended by your Eye Care Professional.
+Never wear more than one lens per day. - Always throw away worn lenses as prescribed by your Eye Care Professional.

 REMOVING YOUR LENSES

 CAUTION: Always be sure the lens is on the cornea (center of your eye) before attempting to remove it.
 Determine this by covering the other eye.
 If vision is blurred, the lens is either on the white part of the eye or it is not on the eye at all.
 To locate the lens, inspect the upper area of the eye by looking down into a mirror while pulling the upper lid up.
 Then inspect the lower area by pulling the lower lid down.